ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/05-streams/assignment.md

 enhanced_loading: null
 ---

-We can do even more with our logs if we parse them at ingest-time.

-While you could use our OOTB integration to parse nginx logs, we've customized our nginx logs with a duration.
-Streams is really good at working with this.
+An alternative to parsing logs at the edge is to use Elastic's Streams framework to parse the logs as they are ingested into Elastic.
+This has several distinct advantages to edge-based parsing:
+* failure store to handle logs which fail parsing rules
+* a nice UX to build regex and GROK expressions
+* AI Assistance to help build regex and GROK expressions
+* a library of additional parsing tools (like parsing User Agent or Client IP, for example)

-# Parsing with Streams
+Parsing with Streams

-We will be working with Elastic [Streams](https://www.elastic.co/docs/solutions/observability/logs/streams/streams) which makes it easy to setup log parsing pipelines.
+===

+Let's say we want to parse custom logs coming from our nginx reverse proxy.
+We've started with the defacto nginx log format, but added an additional field which makes it more challenging to use a simple OOTB integration.

 1. Select `logs-proxy.otel-default` from the list of data streams (if you start typing, Elasticsearch will help you find it)
 2. Select the `Processing` tab

-## Parsing the log message
+# Parsing the log message

 We can parse our nginx log messages at ingest-time using the Elastic [Grok](https://www.elastic.co/docs/reference/enrich-processor/grok-processor) processor.